ammarisme/pet_runner/README.md

-# ESP32 Pet Collar Project
+# Pet Collar & Bot Project (IoT / RL)

 This project aims to develop an ESP32-based pet collar that tracks a pet's movement and sends relevant data to a remote server.
 The collar connects to an open Wi-Fi network and uses BLE to communicate with a nearby robot device.
 The project includes features like RSSI (signal strength) monitoring, distance calculation using an accelerometer, and MQTT communication.

 ## Components Used
-- ESP32 Development Board
+- ESP32 Development Board x 2
 - ADXL345 Accelerometer
 - Wi-Fi Network (Open, no password)
 - BLE-enabled Robot Device